Violah Jepchumba

+Career

 She began competing internationally in 2014 and was runner-up in her first European outing at the Parelloop.
 That year she won a series of lower-level German road races, including the Paderborner Osterlauf, as well as the Route du Vin Half Marathon in Luxembourg.
 In the 2015 season she improved her half marathon best to 1:11:46 at the Göteborgsvarvet, was runner-up at the Kärnten Läuft, then won the Udine Half Marathon in a new best of 1:09:29.

 Jepchumba raised her status with a win at the Discovery Kenya Cross Country in January 2016, beating athletes including world medallists Helah Kiprop and Hyvin Kiyeng, and elite marathon runner Jemima Sumgong.
 She entered the Prague Half Marathon and delivered far beyond expectations with a winning time of 1:05:51.
 This was the fourth fastest time ever recorded for the distance.
 Only Florence Jebet Kiplagat and Mary Jepkosgei Keitany had run faster at that point.
 She extended her win streak at the Istanbul Half Marathon later that month.

+In July 2017 Jepchumba transferred her allegiance for athletics events from Kenya to Bahrain.

 She tested positive for erythropoietin (EPO) in drug tests in August and September 2017 and received a four-year ban for doping.

+Jepchumba won the gold medal in the 10,000m at the 2022 Asian Games in Hangzhou.